Marine from Madison one of three found dead in North Carolina

-A Marine from Madison was found dead with two other Marines in a car Sunday morning in Pender County, North Carolina.
+A 19-year-old from the Madison area was one of three Marines found dead in a car Sunday morning in a North Carolina gas station parking lot.

-Lance Corporal Tanner J. Kaltenberg, 19, of Madison was found unresponsive by deputies in a private car at a Speedway gas station in Hampstead, North Carolina Sunday.
-Kaltenberg was with Marine Corps Lance Corporal Merax C. Dockery, 23, of Pottawatomie, Oklahoma, and Marine Corps Lance Corporal Ivan R. Garcia, 23, of Naples, Florida.
-The three men had been serving at Camp Lejeune, according to a release from the 2nd Marines Logistics Group.

-Their deaths are currently under investigation by the Pender County Sheriff's Department, but foul play is not suspected.
-Their causes of death and how long they'd been dead before being found were not immediately apparent.
-Autopsy results are pending, according to the Pender County Sheriff's Office.

 Lance Cpl.
+Tanner J. Kaltenberg was found unresponsive by Pender County Sheriff's deputies in a private car at a Speedway gas station in Hampstead.
+With him were fellow Marine Lance Cpls.
+Merax C. Dockery, 23, of Pottawatomie, Oklahoma, and Ivan R. Garcia, 23, of Naples, Florida.
+The three had been serving at Camp Lejeune, according to a release from the 2nd Marine Logistics Group.

+Numerous celebrities have taken on military roles for movies, but did you know these celebrities actually served their country.

+Hampstead is about 40 miles southwest of Camp Lejeune and just north of Wilmington on the Atlantic coast.

+The deaths are currently under investigation by the Sheriff's Office, but foul play is not suspected.
+No information was released about their causes of death and how long it was before they were found.
+Autopsy results are pending, according to the Sheriff's Office.

-Kaltenberg was a graduate of Verona Area High School, and had been on active duty service since May of 2021.
-He was a motor vehicle operator with Combat Logistics Battalion 2, Combat Logistics Regiment 2, 2nd Marine Logistics Group.
-He had also served in San Diego with the Marine Corps Recruit Depot and at Fort Leonard Wood in the Motor Transport Instruction Company.
+Kaltenberg was a graduate of Verona High School, had been on active duty since May 2021 and was a motor vehicle operator, according to the 2nd Marine Logistics Group.
+He had also served in San Diego with the Marine Corps Recruit Depot and in Missouri at Fort Leonard Wood in the Motor Transport Instruction Company.

 US Marines history from the year you were born